deepskies/DeepLensSBI/README.md

 Here we provide implementation for both NPE and BNN approaches presented in our paper.

 # Installation
 1. Set up an environment.
-This can be done using
+This can be done using `conda`:

 ```
 conda create --name deeplensSBI python=3.9